haiwen/seafile-admin-docs/manual/administration/security_features.md

 - First, generate a 32-byte long cryptographically strong random number, use it as the salt.
 - Calculate the hash with `PBKDF2(password, salt, iterations)`.
 The number of iterations is currently 10000.

+## Cloudflare Turnstile

+Cloudflare Turnstile is a privacy-preserving CAPTCHA alternative that helps verify visitors are human.
+It can be used on the Seafile registration page to reduce automated account creation and protect against registration attacks.

+For more information, refer to the [Cloudflare Turnstile documentation](https://developers.cloudflare.com/turnstile/).